BACHELOR OF ARTS IN MULTIMEDIA STUDIES

 There is no "typical time" for a BAMS student to graduate; at UPOU, the idea of a "batch" does not really apply.
 Many choose to study at UPOU because it provides them the flexibility to take the time they need with their studies.
 Students in graduate school think like this; every student pursuing a Master's or PhD takes the time they need to finish their research and study, no more and no less, and the time they need differs between all students.
 While it may be advantageous for you to finish your studies within four years, as long as you finish within your maximum residency, you will graduate "on time".

 Go the end of this article to download sample plans of study (as PDF files) for both full-time and part-time students.
-Regularly revisiting and updating your Plan of Study will help you gauge how much time you need to finish the program as you go through it.
+Regularly revisiting and updating your Plan of Study will help you gauge how much time you need to finish the program.

 I previously took university-level courses in the past; can those be used towards my degree?